 He has added language to multiple fiscal year 2021 congressional appropriations bills passed in the House that would prohibit new federal funding for wall construction; prevent Trump from tapping into Pentagon accounts for additional funds; and block construction on historical, cultural and environmentally sensitive sites in South Texas.

 Cuellar and Democratic presidential nominee Joe Biden favor a “smart wall” instead of a physical barrier along the southern border.
 The technological approach would increase the use of surveillance drones, infrared cameras and motion-detecting radar to snatch undocumented immigrants, to the horror of many privacy and civil liberties proponents.
 In fact, the House has already approved $55 million for new border surveillance technologies, but the Republican-led Senate has yet to vote on any 2021 budget measures.

 As a senator, Biden voted for the Secure Fence Act in 2006, which ultimately built more than 600 miles of wall along the border.
-If he’s elected in November and makes good on recent campaign statements, though, his presidency would represent a significant departure from his previous voting record and from that of the Obama administration, which oversaw the completion of President Bush’s border wall after taking office in 2009.
+If he’s elected in November and makes good on recent campaign statements, though, his presidency would represent a significant departure from his previous voting record and from that of the Obama administration, which oversaw the completion of former President George W. Bush’s border wall after taking office in 2009.

 Biden told The Dallas Morning News this month that while he wouldn’t dismantle segments of existing fence along the border, he would stop future construction if he’s elected, saying, “There will not be another foot of wall construction in my administration.”
 He also said he would dismiss pending condemnation cases against landowners, telling reporters, “End.
 Stop.
 Done.
 Over.
 Not going to do it.
 Withdraw the lawsuits.
 We’re out.
 We’re not going to confiscate the land.”